illumos/docs/docs/contributing/index.md

   addressed.

 When in doubt, more review is generally better.
-If anything is unclear, or you're stuck on something, you can always ask the advocates for guidance.
+If anything is unclear, or you're stuck on something, you can always ask the core team for guidance.

 ## Submitting A Patch